-Leslie James is a resident teacher at Tassajara and has practiced at San Francisco Zen Center since 1971.
+Leslie James is the Abiding Teacher at Tassajara and has practiced at San Francisco Zen Center since 1971.
 She received lay dharma transmission from Tenshin Reb Anderson in 2002.
 She has two grown children and a grandson, and lives at Tassajara with her husband.

 Jeremy Levie began practicing at San Francisco Zen Center in 1994.
 He was ordained by Eujun Linda Cutts in 2005 and trained as shuso with her in 2009.
-He has practiced in residence at each of San Francisco Zen Center's three temples and currently lives at Green Gulch Farm Zen Center where he enjoys wandering the hills and serving as director.
+He has practiced in residence at each of San Francisco Zen Center's three temples and currently lives at Green Gulch Farm Zen Center where he enjoys wandering the hills and serving as tanto (Head of Practice).

 Meg Levie has lived and practiced at San Francisco Zen Center since 1994 and received priest ordination in 2003.
 She is exploring ways of bringing the insights of practice into the wider world, teaching mindfulness to people in corporations and to educators and completing certification in professional and life coaching.
 For more information about Meg click here.